iAdam1n/OTA-Catalog-Parser/README.md

 * `-max <OS version>` specifies the _highest_ version of iOS you're looking for.
 This argument is looking for a value like "4.3" or "8.0.1."
 * `-min <OS version>` _(renamed from_ `-o` _as of version 0.3)_ specifies the _lowest_ version of iOS you're looking for.
 This argument is looking for a value like "4.3" or "8.0.1."
 * `-t` adds the table headers, if `-w` is specified.
-* `-w` allows you to see the results formatted more appropriately for [The iPhone Wiki](https://www.theiphonewiki.com/wiki/OTA_Updates).
+* `-w` allows you to see the results formatted more appropriately for [The Apple Wiki](https://theapplewiki.com/wiki/OTA_Updates).
 Manual editing may still be required (e.g. for "marketing version"), but this will make the burden more bearable.

 ## Source Code Information
 When opening the solution in Visual Studio, one project will be incompatible, depending on your platform.